Overview

 • Number of job rotations, making up a least 50% of total programme duration

-– For programmes under priority areas (see Section 3 “Funding Support” for the list and definition of priority areas), rotations must be within the function
+– For programmes under priority areas [6], rotations must be within the priority area

-– For programmes in non-priority areas, any form of rotation whether within or across functions is acceptable
+– For other programmes rotations can be within or across functions

 • Number of hours of structured training (e.g., classroom training, leadership training, e-learning); and